Rekkonnect/Log10Article/docs/article-short.md

 ## Software Rescue

 We need to develop a base-10 digit count function for all of the 6 data types described above: 32/64-bit floats, 8/16/32/64-bit unsigned integers.
 We will start with the integers since they are the most basic ones.

+### Integers

 First let's analyze the limits of the data types:
 - 8-bit ranges in `[0, 255]`, so it's got 1-3 decimal digits.
 - 16-bit ranges in `[0, 65,535]`, so 1-5 digits.
 - 32-bit ranges in `[0, 4,294,967,296]`, making it 1-10 digits.